 The reality is that there is no way we can predict book sales.
 So many variables are out of our control —such as media reaction to a book and author performance on interviews, etc.—that predicting book or e-book sales is impossible.

-However, we do not take on books if we did not believe it has good potential for media coverage, which is the key to sparking book sales.
+However, we will not take on a book if we don't believe it has good potential for media coverage, which is the key to sparking book sales.

-With over 1800 book marketing and e-book publicity campaigns under our belt, chances are, yes, we have.
+With thousands of book marketing and e-book publicity campaigns under our belt, chances are, yes, we have.

 One of the reasons book marketing and book publicity is exciting is because it is unpredictable.
 Amazing and surprising things can happen in any campaign —and they often do.
 But we can't know going into a campaign what exactly will happen.
 It's simply the nature of the business.
 In our experience, it's important to look very closely at publicists who guarantee things —it is often a warning sign and potential harbinger of author disappointment.

-To be fair, there are certianly respectable firms that have guaranteed "packages" of a specific number of major-market radio interviews, etc. We just suggest you clearly understand what is guaranteed.
-We do offer this guarantee: We will not take your book on if we do not think we have a reasonable chance of securing meaningful media coverage.
+To be fair, there are certainly respectable firms that have guaranteed "packages" of a specific number of major-market radio interviews, etc. We just suggest you clearly understand what is guaranteed.
+We do offer this guarantee: we will not take your book on if we do not think we have a reasonable chance of securing meaningful media coverage.
 Smith Publicity lives and thrives on its reputation, and we don't want clients leaving unhappy.

 Absolutely not.
-We have more experience promoting self published books that any agency in the publishing industry.
-Self-published or "indie" books no longer face the the challenge of overcoming what used to be a negative media perception.
+We have more experience promoting self-published books than any other agency in the publishing industry.
+Self-published or "indie" books no longer face the challenge of overcoming what used to be a negative media perception.

---Smith Publicity was the first book marketing agency to ever secure a full article about a book in the New York Times.
+- Smith Publicity was the first book marketing agency to ever secure a full article about a self-published book in the New York Times.

 - We were one of the first book publicity agencies to work with e-book only self-published books and e-book publishers.